Chxnedu/Linux-Repo/Kubernetes/commands.md

 to specify the paths to these certificates we generated, add them to the manifest files of each service and to view the certificate path you can check the manifest files too at `/etc/kubernetes/manifests`

 to view a certificate `openssl x509 -in /path/to/certificate.crt -text -noout`

+for more info you can check out the [Documentation](https://kubernetes.io/docs/setup/best-practices/certificates/)